LAPD Air Support Division

 The Air Support Division (ASD) is the police aviation division of the Los Angeles Police Department (LAPD).
 It is the largest municipal airborne law enforcement organization in the United States and operates from the LAPD Hooper Heliport.

 While originally devoted to aerial traffic enforcement, the ASD has grown to support a wide variety of police activity.
-Today, its operations are divided between Air Support To Regular Operations (ASTRO) and Special Flight Section (SFS).
-The Air Support Division currently operates nineteen aircraft of two different brands, and maintains the largest municipal police aviation unit around the world, in addition to having the world's largest roof-top airport and world's busiest heliport.
+Its operations are divided between Air Support To Regular Operations (ASTRO) and Special Flight Section (SFS).
+The Air Support Division currently operates sixteen helicopters and 1 fixed wing aircraft of two different helicopter brands, and maintains the largest municipal police aviation unit around the world, in addition to having the world's largest rooftop airport and world's busiest heliport.

+According to a 2023 audit, there is little evidence that the sizable force of helicopters, which has operating costs of around $47 million a year, deter crime.
+This coupled with the noise and air pollution make the Air Support Division controversial.

 History

 The ASD was established as the LAPD Helicopter Unit in 1956 with one Hiller UH-12C three-seat helicopter.
-They added a second helicopter in 1963 and a third in 1965.
+They added a second helicopter in 1963 and a third in 1965 after the Watts Riots.
 The city operated Bell 47G and 47J model helicopters.
 In 1968, the unit received its first turbine-powered helicopter, the Bell 206A JetRanger, which significantly decreased police response times.
 With a major expansion in 1974, the Helicopter Unit was renamed the Air Support Division.
-At that time, the ASD grew to fifteen helicopters and one Cessna 210 manned by 77 sworn personnel.
+At that time, the ASD grew to fifteen helicopters and one Cessna 210 crewed by 77 sworn personnel.
 In 1976, the ASD added the Special Flight Section (SFS), a unit dedicated to supporting undercover police operations.
 In this support role, SFS is a significant contributor to narcotics and serialized criminal investigations.
 In 1989, the ASD added its first Aerospatiale AS350 B1.
 The city replaced all but four of the Bell 206 JetRangers and retired the older piston models.
-Today, LAPD air units provide aerial surveillance for vehicle pursuits, robberies, large crowd demonstrations, drug interdiction, and search and rescue missions.
+LAPD air units provide aerial surveillance for vehicle pursuits, robberies, large crowd demonstrations, drug interdiction, and search and rescue missions.
 Air units are automatically requested when initiating a traffic stop on a suspect with known wants or warrants that are a felony in order to limit the potential for a pursuit.
 Aircraft will not fly during poor weather due to aviation safety.